krane/krane/docs/development.md

 ## Developing Krane

-We are actively seeking individuals who was contribute with the project.
-The below docs are a guide on getting started with developing on the krane ecosystem.
+We are actively seeking individuals who want to contribute with the project.
+The below docs are a guide on getting started with developing krane.

 ## PRs